My Norwegian Holiday, Inspired By The New Hallmark Movie

 Here are a few other things you may want to check out in Oslo:

 While researching anything new, I found info on Floating Sauna Cruises on the Vogue website.
 I will definitely be looking into that on my next trip!
 I also found Mathallen Oslo, which is inspired by the great European food courts.
-And, this sounds like a must for me: Oslo’s brand new “Instagram spot” is Deichman library!
+And, this sounds like a must for me: Oslo’s brand new “Instagram spot” is the main Deichman library!

 Filming Locations in Oslo